xzChris-Ibarra/Project--ChatBot-RoboNutri/README.md

 <img width="1024" height="873" alt="Logotipo Interfaz RoboNutri Recortado" src="https://github.com/user-attachments/assets/d8e88794-0881-4cc3-8f3d-f91aaa223cd2" />

-🔶 Encompassing the learning areas: OOP, Databases, UI/UX, Project Development and PM, I created the brand: RoboNutri
+🔶 Encompassing the learning areas: OOP, Databases, UI/UX, Project Development and PM, I created, backup by my team, the brand: RoboNutri

 🔸 With the purpose of developing an intelligent and didactic chatbot powered by AI, called RobiNutri, focused on promoting healthy eating habits in children between 8 and 12 years old in the city of Mexicali, Baja California.